StillNotWorking/LMS-helper-script/materialskin/README.md

 # Custom menus in Material skin
 This guide and scripts will describe how to add menus that can control daemons running on the LMS server and remote linux computers using stored bash commands activated from Material Skin UI.

 Guidance is based on a default LMS installation on RPi-OS.
 But guide should function on most Linux distros with minimal changes, — if any.
-Just very whos running the LMS daemon.
-Using `htop` might be the easiest way to check this.
+To verify which user is running the LMS daemon using `htop` might be the easiest way to check this.

 ### Add menus
 It is a good idea to first familiarize oneself with Craig Drummond's customisation guide for Material Skin: https://github.com/CDrummond/lms-material/wiki/07-Customisation